aa1874/aa1874site/about.md

 ---
 # Who am I?

 Hi!
-I'm AudioAnimatronic1874, and I write Plausible Fantasies (aka: science fiction) and Less Plausible Fantasies (aka: just fantasy).
+I'm AudioAnimatronic1874, and I write Plausible Fantasies (aka: science fiction) and Less Plausible Fantasies (aka: just fantasy), which apparently are set in the same multiverse.

 I was born in 1st August 2002 in Jakarta, and I am a high school student.